mylearningpsp-spec/mylearningfiles/README.md

 # mylearningfiles
-this files are for my org understanding
+this files are for my learnings